 WORDS ABOUT THIS GUIDE We have tried to make this guide comprehensive and factual.
-We reserve the right, however, to make changes at any time and without notice in prices, colors, materials, equipment, specifications, models and availability.
+We reserve the right, however, to make changes at any time and without notice in prices, colours, materials, equipment, specifications, models and availability.
 Information may have been updated since the time of publication.
 Please check with your Chevrolet dealer for complete details.
 Chevrolet reserves the right to lengthen or shorten the model year for any product for any reason, or to start and end model years at different times.
-Chevrolet vehicles are equipped with engines produced by GM Powertrain or other suppliers to General Motors worldwide.
-Allison is a registered trademark of Allison Transmission, Inc. GM, the GM logo, Chevrolet, the Chevrolet logo, and the slogans, emblems, vehicle model names, vehicle body designs and other marks appearing in this guide are the trademarks and/or service marks of General Motors, its subsidiaries, affiliates or licensors. ©2019 General Motors.
+Chevrolet vehicles are equipped with engines produced by GM Propulsion Systems or other suppliers to General Motors worldwide.
+The marks appearing in this brochure including, but not limited to, General Motors, GM, Chevrolet, the Chevrolet emblem, Blazer, Bolt EV, Camaro, Colorado, Corvette, Cruze, Equinox, Express, Impala, Malibu, Silverado, Spark, Suburban, Tahoe, Traverse, Trax, Volt and their respective logos, emblems, slogans and vehicle model names and body designs; and other marks such as Duramax, myChevrolet, OnStar, StabiliTrak and Vortec are trademarks of General Motors LLC and/or General Motors of Canada Company, its subsidiaries, affiliates or licensors. ©2019 General Motors.
 All rights reserved.